erik1066/fast-csv/README.md

 Additional content validation rules can be configured by supplying an *optional* JSON [validation profile](validator-config-schema.json).
 A validation profile allows specifying column names, data types, column rules (e.g. if data for that column are required, what the min/max length should be, and so on).

+## Performance

+RFC 4180 validation on a 40 column, 100,000 row CSV file takes 235 ms and allocates a total of 100 MB of memory on an old Intel laptop CPU from the 2010s.
+See [benchmark results](./Benchmarks.md) for more.

+You can run benchmarks using a special benchmarking project by navigating to `tests/FastCsv.Benchmarks` and running `dotnet run -c Release`.

 ## Basic Usage - Validate a CSV file against [RFC 4180](https://www.rfc-editor.org/rfc/rfc4180)

 1. Add a reference to FastCsv in your `.csproj` file: